twalker7/ulteammate-profile-generator-10/README.md

 ## Installation

- Base technology used: Node.js, Node Packet Manager.
-Imported Bootstrap and Font-awesome CDN's for styling.
+Technology: Node.js, Inquirer.js, Bootstrap

 ## Usage

 Start this app by Opening the command line and executing 'node index.'
-The User will then receive prompts.
-After fulfilling the prompts and opting to not add anymore employees to the team, the HTML page will be generated.
+The user will then be prompted for various information.
+After fulfilling the prompts and opting to not add any more employee information, the HTML page will be generated.